 There are numerous route options available as a contingency for the sportive, depending upon the reason for the re-routing.
 We would re-mark and re-marshal the course in any scenario.

 "Back O’ Skiddaw - what a great day!
 The organisation was 1st class.
 The route?
 Well that couldn’t have been bettered, with a bit of everything thrown into one loop.
 It will give something for every type of road cyclist.
 All in all the best fun I’ve had on the bike in a very long time!”
 Rob Hayles, Track World Champion and Olympic medallist

 The Back o’ Skiddaw 70km Sportive is graded as 2 (out of a possible 5) in the British Cycling sportive grading system, which makes for a moderately hilly half-day road ride, in Lakeland speak!
 The ride has approximately 650 metres of ascent, with an expected completion time of between 2.5 and 5 hours.

 The course is fully tarmac, and ranges from steeply undulating narrow single track, gated farm roads, to the quieter B and A roads in the area.
 If you are new to sportives, then this is a great place to start.
 It has something for everyone, with pleasant and quiet open roads in abundance as well as spectacular scenery.

-FREE photograph, electronic chip timing, 1 x feed station, event t-shirt, FREE portion of MOMA Porridge and 1 FREE concert ticket!
+FREE photograph, electronic chip timing, 1 x feed station, event t-shirt and 1 FREE concert ticket!

 What’s great about this event?